Saifullahjailani/pawminder/README.md

 ## How To Run
 1. Go to the client directory and install the npm dependencies by calling `npm install`.
 2. Run `npm run build` in the client folder.
-3. Now in the main directory install the npm dependencies by calling `npm install`.
+3. In the main directory install the npm dependencies by calling `npm install`.
-4. Now launch the server by `node app.js` in the pawminder directory.
+4. Launch the server by `node app.js` in the pawminder directory.
 ### Note:
 The app.js file in the pawminder directory is the server while App.js in the client folder is the app entry point.